k3ssen/GeneratorBundle/README.md

 GeneratorBundle
 =====================

-A Symfony 4 bundle for quickly generating/prototyping a CRUD application.
+A Symfony bundle for quickly generating/prototyping a CRUD application.
+Compatible with Symfony 3.4 and Symfony 4.

-It is similar to Symfony's [MakerBundle](https://github.com/symfony/maker-bundle), except that this bundle is built to be much more extensible.
+This bundle is similar to Symfony's [MakerBundle](https://github.com/symfony/maker-bundle), except that this bundle is built to be more extensible.

 Features:
-* Generate entities using interactive commands.
+* Generate entities using interactive commands:
-  Included:
     - Define properties with their types (string, int, array, etc) and attributes (length, nullable, unique, etc)
     - Types also include relationship-types
         - ManyToOne, OneToMany, ManyToMany, OneToOne